filecoin-project/specs/next/content/systems/filecoin_blockchain/chainsync/_index.md

   - **BV4 - Message Signatures**:
   - **BV5 - State tree**: Parent tipset message execution produces the claimed state tree root and receipts.

-Notes:
+>Notes:
-- in `CHAIN_CATCHUP`, if a node is receiving/fetching hundreds/thousands of `BlockHeaders`, validating signatures can be very expensive, and can be deferred in favor of other validation. (ie lots of BlockHeaders coming in through network pipe, don't want to bound on sig verification, other checks can help dump blocks on the floor faster (BV0, BV2)
+>- in `CHAIN_CATCHUP`, if a node is receiving/fetching hundreds/thousands of `BlockHeaders`, validating signatures can be very expensive, and can be deferred in favor of other validation. (ie lots of BlockHeaders coming in through network pipe, don't want to bound on sig verification, other checks can help dump blocks on the floor faster (BV0, BV2)
-- in `CHAIN_FOLLOW`, we're not receiving thousands, we're receiving maybe a dozen or 2 dozen packets in a few seconds.
+>- in `CHAIN_FOLLOW`, we're not receiving thousands, we're receiving maybe a dozen or 2 dozen packets in a few seconds.
 We receive cid w/ Sig and addr first (ideally fits in 1 packet), and can afford to (a) check if we already have the cid (if so done, cheap), or (b) if not, check if sig is correct before fetching header (expensive computation, but checking 1 sig is way faster than checking a ton).
 In practice likely that which one to do is dependent on miner tradeoffs. we'll recommend something but let miners decide, because one strat or the other may be much more effective depending on their hardware, on their bandwidth limitations, or their propensity to getting DOSed

-## Progressive Block Propagation (or BlockSend)
+### Progressive Block Propagation (or BlockSend)

 - In order to make Block propagation more efficient, we trade off network round trips for bandwidth usage.
 - **Motivating observations:**